PySimpleGUI/PySimpleGUI/readme.md

  The "High Level" API calls that *output* values take a variable number of arguments so that they match a "print" statement as much as possible.
 The idea is to make it simple for the programmer to output as many items as desired and in any format.
 The user need not convert the variables to be output into the strings.
 The PySimpleGUI functions do that for the user.

-    sg.MsgBox('Variable number of parameters example', var1, var2, "etc")
+    sg.Popup('Variable number of parameters example', var1, var2, "etc")

-Each new item begins on a new line in the Message Box
+Each new item begins on a new line in the Popup

   ![snap0179](https://user-images.githubusercontent.com/13696193/43658129-f6ca49c6-9725-11e8-9317-1f77443eb04a.jpg)